 What Is Film Studies?

-In Film Studies, students develop the skills to analyse, interpret and compare films critically, as well as appreciate the ways in which films reflect their social, cultural, political, historical and institutional contexts.
-Students study a wide range of film forms, from the silent era to the present day.
 They are introduced to the contexts and concepts of film-making and how they are used to create meaning, including, genre, representation, narrative, aesthetics and spectatorship.
 They also develop a working knowledge and understanding of the micro-elements of film form: cinematography editing, sound and performance.

 How Is It Studied?